 Think of a group as a channel.
 A group is reflective of the topic and category of the rooms hosted in the group.
-Being part of groups that fits in with your interests or niche, is one great way to start building your network on the app and finding people that might be interested in joining your rooms in the future.
+Being part of groups that fit in with your interests or niche, is one great way to start building your network on the app and finding people that might be interested in joining your rooms in the future.

 What is a "room"

-A room will have a topic below the room name, so that you know what the room is about before you enter.
+A room will have a topic below the room name so that you know what the room is about before you enter.
 There will always be at least one host, who most commonly is also the creator of the room.
 The host is the person that starts the room and moderates who gets to speak, similar to Clubhouse.
 Users who enter the room can request to speak via a button at the bottom of the screen.
 Listeners can also use the room's chat functionality to add to the discussion by clicking on the ongoing conversation text at the bottom of the screen.
 The host, however, has the ability to deactivate chat discussions, so not every room might have it active.

 Rooms can go live instantly or be scheduled through the app's calendar function.
 Anyone can create a room by hitting "Create a room."
 Then they can select the room's topic and group and set the room live.

-💡 Artist Tip: Greenroom can be a great place to connect with other artists, creatives and music industry folks.
+💡 Artist Tip: Greenroom can be a great place to connect with other artists, creatives, and music industry folks.
 Need some ideas on how to get started on the platform?
 Here are some ways as an artist, to get your full use out of Greenroom:

-We’ll be back with any updates on Greenroom, but in the meantime, start building your profile and explore the app to find how you can make your mark.
+We’ll be back with any updates on Greenroom, but in the meantime, start building your profile and explore the app to find out how you can make your mark.